 If your campaign meets its funding goal, you should get your funds within two weeks.

 Sales & Advertising Transparency

-As I said, MicroVentures is strangely opaque when it comes to detailing the costs of launching an equity crowdfunding campaign on their platform.
-One of the few sources of information MicroVentures provides to startups is the brief FAQ towards the bottom of their “Startups” page.
+As I said, MicroVentures is strangely opaque when it comes to detailing the costs of launching an equity crowdfunding campaign on its platform.
+One of the few sources of information MicroVentures provides to startups is the brief FAQ towards the bottom of its “Startups” page.
 The company seems to expect startups to contact them to get these details.
 Not a terribly open approach, but then again, MicroVentures is an exclusive platform and it doesn’t try to mitigate this impression.

 Customer Service & Technical Support

 Most of the existing reviews of MicroVentures evaluate the company from the perspective of the investor, not the startup.
 As such, they are of limited value to the businesses actually interested in what MicroVentures has to offer.
-One thing the reviews seem to agree on, however, is the fact that MicroVentures’s heavy curation of the companies on their platform makes it a solid means of finding investment opportunities.
+One thing the reviews seem to agree on, however, is the fact that MicroVentures’s heavy curation of the companies on its platform makes it a solid means of finding investment opportunities.

 As one of the industry’s pioneers, MicroVentures has a reputation as a powerhouse in the equity crowdfunding field.
 It offered investments in Facebook and Twitter before they went public.
 It is a trusted entity and it has seen over $100 million in investment sent to a very select group of companies.
 Clearly, for the right kind of startup, MicroVentures offers an attractive package of services.

 It’s open to debate, however, to what degree this conception of equity crowdfunding truly fulfills the original promise of crowdfunding, which was to open up funding to a broader cross-section of startups and businesses than had been adequately served by financial markets in the past.